Modelling interface factorizations between Landau-Ginzburg models as module functors: Summary and Conclusion

 \section{Summary and Conclusion}

-In this article, we have formalized the notion of fusion functors and proposed it as a description of interfaces in B-type topologically twisted Landau-Ginzburg models.
+In this article, we have formalized the notion of fusion functors and proposed it as a description of a subclass of interfaces in B-type topologically twisted Landau--Ginzburg models.
 These functors act on the categories of free finite-rank modules over a polynomial ring.
 A $(W',W)$-fusion functor directly maps a finite-rank matrix factorization of $W$ seen as a module homomorphism to a finite-rank matrix factorization of $W'$.
 Fusion functors have been introduced as a tool in~\cite{Behr:2020gqw} to facilitate the explicit computation of fusion of interfaces to boundary conditions.
-Here, we have shown that there is a larger structure behind them: fusion functors form a category where morphisms are higher-degree generalizations of natural transformations; they are interpreted as interface fields.
+Here, we have shown that there is a larger structure behind them: fusion functors form a category where morphisms are higher-degree generalizations of natural transformations; in the functorial framework they are the analogue of interface fields.

-We have introduced a functor $\Pi^{I_{W}}$ from the category of $(W',W)$-fusion functors to the category of $(W',W)$-matrix factorizations.
+We have introduced a functor $\Pi^{I_{W}}$ from the category of $(W',W)$-fusion functors to the category of $(W',W)$-matrix factorizations (see Definition~\ref{def:PiIW}).
 For polynomial rings in one variable, we have shown that this functor is full, hence any interface field between $U (I_{W})$ and $V (I_{W})$ has a realization as a morphism between the fusion functors $U$ and $V$.
-It would be interesting to investigate this question for general polynomial rings.
-Connected to that is the question whether this functor is essentially surjective, which would mean that every interface has a realization as a fusion functor.
-For matrix factorizations, the fusion of a $(W',W)$-interface factorization via the graded tensor product directly gives rise to a functor from the category $\Hmf_{W}$ of finite-rank matrix factorizations to the category $\HMF_{W'}$ of matrix factorization of any rank \cite{Khovanov:2004}.
-It is known that the resulting infinite-rank factorization can always be reduced to a finite-rank factorization \cite{Khovanov:2004,Brunner:2007qu}, and a direct construction \cite{Dyckerhoff:2013} and an explicit algorithm \cite{Carqueville:2011zea} for this reduction is available.
-It would be interesting to investigate whether these results can shed light on the question whether one can construct a fusion functor for any interface factorization.
+It would be interesting to investigate whether this holds for general polynomial rings.

+Connected to that is the question how to characterize the class of interface factorizations that have a realization as a fusion functor.
+For matrix factorizations, the fusion of a $(W',W)$-interface factorization via the graded tensor product directly gives rise to a functor from the category $\Hmf_{W}$ of finite-rank matrix factorizations to the category $\HMF_{W'}$ of matrix factorizations of any rank \cite{Khovanov:2004}.
+It is known that the resulting infinite-rank factorization can always be reduced to a finite-rank factorization \cite{Khovanov:2004,Brunner:2007qu}, and a direct construction \cite{Dyckerhoff:2013} and an explicit algorithm \cite{Carqueville:2011zea} for this reduction are available.
+It would be interesting to investigate whether these results can shed light on the question for which interface factorizations one can construct a fusion functor, or how one could generalize the notion of a fusion functor to model all interfaces in such a way.

 We have given a prescription of horizontal composition which turns the category of defect fusion functors $\HFF_{W,W}$ into a strict monoidal supercategory.
 More generally, the horizontal composition gives rise to a strict 2-supercategory (in the sense of~\cite{Brundan:2017}) where the objects are the potentials, the 1-morphisms the fusion functors, and the 2-morphisms the morphisms between fusion functors.
 One would expect that $\Pi^{I_{W}}$ gives rise to a (weak) 2-superfunctor to the corresponding 2-supercategory of matrix factorizations.
 In the case of matrix factorizations one has more structure because of the existence of adjoints~\cite{Carqueville:2012st}.
 It would be interesting to investigate whether such a structure is also realized for fusion functors.